 Disciplinary sanctions other than termination may be imposed against a faculty member.
-If the proposed sanction is suspension without pay for a definite term (no more than one year), the procedures applicable to termination shall be offered prior to suspension, provided, however, that the procedures shall be modified as follows:
+If the proposed sanction is suspension without pay for a definite term (no more than one year), the procedures applicable to termination Policy BT0006-Appendices B and C, and in Section 3.12 above (as applicable and tailored to reflect that the proposed sanction is suspension without pay rather than termination) shall be offered in connection with the suspension.
+A decision by the chancellor on appeal shall be the final decision for the university and is not appealable to the president.